 At 4 pm daily there’s afternoon tea in the Clifftop restaurant, the girls enjoyed a hot chocolate and a cookie and chatting about our adventures during the day.

 The perfect spot to take in the sunset is just outside the restaurant in the landscaped garden area.
 There’s room for the kids to play and the adults can kick back on one of the chairs with a cold drink and spectacular sunset views.

 We stepped back inside for our buffet dinner before retreating back to our cabin and just chilled on the bed and caught up on some overdue reading time.

-Again, it was so good not to be tempted with logging on to Facebook and being distracted with the online world, instead being totally present with our surroundings and sounds of the outside bush.
+Again, it was so good not to be tempted with logging on to Facebook and being distracted by the online world, instead being totally present with our surroundings and the sounds of the outside bush.

 I don’t mind waking up at 4.30am to catch the sunrise, yes the sun pokes its head up early in this neck of the woods, but when you get treated to a sight like this it’s worth the effort.

 I took this photo of the pretty pinks and clouds over the valley and the Gold Coast Hinterland from the elevated position back up near the main restaurant.

 Apparently, Bellbird Lookout is a top spot for sunrise, but that would mean getting up extra early!